Regular procedure

 Appellants are further allowed to file new evidence beyond the 15 days initially awarded to them provided this new evidence was not available when the submission was made.[46]
 The fact that appeals remain pending for several years means that new facts are likely to emerge within the proceedings.
 In practice further submissions on new points of fact are allowed and the IPA is generally given 2 weeks to provide a written reply.

-For the appellant, failure to file submissions will automatically lead the IPAT to reject the case on the basis that the appellant “did not indicate on which ground the appeal was made”.[42]
-The number of rejections linked to the absence of submissions filed by the appellant is substantial, amounting to 139 out of 283 decisions (49%) in 2021.[43]
+For the appellant, failure to file submissions will automatically lead the IPAT to reject the case on the basis that the appellant “did not indicate on which ground the appeal was made”.[47]
+The number of rejections linked to the absence of submissions filed by the appellant is substantial, amounting to 139 out of 283 decisions (49%) in 2021.[48]
 NGOs reported that on some occasions, the registry of the IPAT failed to print the lawyer’s submissions on file, therefore leading the IPAT to reject the case on the presumption that no submissions were filed.
 While it is possible to file a request to reopen the case, the IPAT generally rejects such requests on the basis that the law does not provide for it.
 These cases are considered to be rejections “on the merits” by the IPAT.
+The Government further explained that, in the absence of specific and uniform provisions or procedural rules governing the reopening of appeals, the IPAT has on certain instances made reference to the general law of procedure relating to new trials following a judgement of Malta’s superior civil courts.

 There is no obligation for the IPAT to hold hearings.
-However, it can decide to hold one on its own initiative or following a request from the appellant.[44]
-As a result, asylum seekers can be heard in practice at the appeal stage, but only on a discretionary basis.[45]
-The law foresees the possibility for the Tribunal to authorise the hearing to be public after the request by one of the parties or if the Tribunal so deems fit.[46]
+However, it can decide to hold one on its own initiative or following a request from the appellant.[49]
+As a result, asylum-seekers can be heard in practice at the appeal stage, but only on a discretionary basis.[50]
+The law foresees the possibility for the Tribunal to authorise the hearing to be public after the request by one of the parties or if the Tribunal so deems fit.[51]

 The National Audit Office reported that it was not in a position to establish if and how many times the relevant Chamber would have met with the appellant for an oral hearing.
 It noted that the current Chair of the IPAT contends that the Board would hold an appeal worthy of a hearing when there was a particular point of law or fact which needed clarification, or where there was a specific request by the appellant for an oral hearing.
 The Audit Office expressed concerns that that “such difference in procedures raises the question as to whether appellants are being given an equal opportunity to present their case”.[52]

 The data provided is limited to cases that were heard from November 2021, with 16 hearings held so far.
+In 2023, the IPAT ordered 23 appeals under oral hearings and 587 cases were decided with no oral hearings (4%).

-The hearing is generally held in the presence of the Chairperson and the secretary only and the written transcript does not make any mention of the oral submissions made by the appellant or the IPA beyond the mention “the appellant made his submissions”.[49]
+The hearing is generally held in the presence of the Chairperson and the Secretary, and the written transcript does not make any mention of the oral submissions made by the appellant or the IPA beyond the mention “the appellant made his submissions”.[54]
 Hearings are always attended by a representative of the IPA.

-The UNHCR is entitled by law to attend the hearings held by the Tribunal.[50]
+The UNHCR is entitled by law to attend the hearings held by the Tribunal.[55]
 It will consider doing so if the appellant requests it and so far, has been attending hearings whenever requested.
-It also has the possibility to file observations in the appeal and did so for one case in 2021, where it made written and oral observations on the application of Article 1D of the 1951 Convention in a case concerning a Palestinian appellant.[51]
-In 2022 UNHCR agreed to examine the negative decisions of a group of Sudanese applicants and attended a number of asylum interviews.
+It also has the possibility to file observations in the appeal and did so for one case in 2021, where it made written and oral observations on the application of Article 1D of the 1951 Convention in a case concerning a Palestinian appellant.[56]

 Time limits and decisions